scoskey/m503/index.md

 ## Course description

-Number theory is the study of patterns in the set of natural numbers and its arithmetic operations.
-Like geometry, it is one of the most classical fields in mathematics.
-In number theory there are many questions which simultaneously have very simple statements and extremely complicated solutions (or no known answer at all).
-In this course we will aim to explore a variety of different areas of inquiry and problem-solving methods in number theory.
+Linear algebra evolved from the study of linear equations.
+It now encompasses the study of any objects that may be added and rescaled (vector spaces).
+The subject lies at the heart of both pure and applied math.
+In this course we will build upon the matrix theory you have seen in the past to explore the theoretical foundations of the subject.

 ### Anticipated learning outcomes